Collections

 Continued access period: LIFETIME.

-SYLLABUS: this interdisciplinary course has been formed from the barrage of novel exercises I have picked up or developed over the years in design schools and architecture studios.
+SYLLABUS: This interdisciplinary course has been formed from the barrage of novel exercises I have picked up or developed over the years in design schools and architecture studios.
 As well as responding to the buildings, streets, people, and green spaces that make up any city, we will look for the details that make a place distinctive: signage, scale, infrastructure, clues to location, and so on.
 Some lessons will prompt you to think more deeply about the emergence, growth and future of cities, or to respond abstractly to fictional cities.
 I will share tips and techniques to help you observe and draw elements of cities, covering the practical aspects of graphic communication, such as perspective, proportion, shadows, reflections, form, and so on.
 We will also explore some fascinating concepts and movements relating to urban places, such as psychogeography, semiotics, ecological urbanism, De Stijl, and Flâneurism, and whole theoretical approaches that attempt to redefine the notion of The City, such as The Walkable City, Sustainable City, and Equitable City.
 Finally, each lesson will reference a relevant hero: either a key player in understanding cities or an artist whose work will inspire you in your quest to sketch the city.

 MATERIALS: